openmm/NNPOps/README.md

 ### Install with Conda

-[Conda](https://docs.conda.io/) packages can be installed from the [conda-forge channel](https://anaconda.org/conda-forge/nnpops):
+A [conda](https://docs.conda.io/) package can be installed from the [conda-forge channel](https://anaconda.org/conda-forge/nnpops):
 ```bash
 conda install -c conda-forge nnpops
 ```
-If you don't have `conda`, we recommend installing [Miniconda for Python 3](https://docs.conda.io/en/latest/miniconda.html).
+If you don't have `conda`, we recommend installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 ### Build from source